HenrikJoreteg/Half-SASS/README.md

 In it's current state this is only a partial implementation of [Syntactically Awesome Style Sheets (SASS)](http://sass-lang.com/), but it's written entirely in CFML.
 For those unfamiliar with SASS it's an abstraction layer for CSS.
 CSS is insanely repetitive.
 So SASS makes it DRY.

+Since I'm no longer working in a CF job, this project is no longer actively maintained by the author: Henrik Joreteg.
+If you're interested in continuing development just fork this project and go at it.

 ##Usage
 The easiest way to use this is to call processSASSFiles("absolute/path/to/sass/directory").
 This function will do a CF directory and if the SASS file has been edited more recently than the corresponding css file it will process the sass file again and write a *.css file of the same name.
 For example, "test.sass" becomes "test.css" and gets written into the same folder.